SimpleDataLabsInc/prophecy-docs/docs/concepts/concepts.md

 Teams are the primary mechanism of ownership.
 Each Team represents a group of users who work together.

-- **Teams own projects** where Pipelines, Datasets and Jobs live
+- **Teams own Projects** where Pipelines, Datasets and Jobs live
-- **Teams own execution Fabrics** that provide the execution and storage resources for execution including Spark clusters
+- **Teams own Fabrics** that provide the execution and storage resources for execution including Spark clusters

 Users get access by being added to a teams